maurogarciac/maurogarciac/README.md

 # Hi, I'm mauro!
-## AKA daffy
+### A.K.A. daffy
-## AKA the love of your life (only applies if you're my wife reading this)
+### A.K.A. the love of your life (only applies if you're my wife reading this)

 I've built some cool stuff,
 mostly in Golang and Python, some in Rust.

-Of course I worked with other languages but they're not cool and hip, so I'm not going to mention them here.
+Of course I worked with other languages, like Java and Js/Ts, but they're not cool and hip.

 idk just take a look.